rolandbreedveld/nest-api/README.md

 - soap.wsdl_cache_dir="/tmp" <<< better change this one too

 If you use Domoticz also as Alarm-System, you can add the IDX of the Alarm-Switch to the config file.
 If this is present, this script will enable ECO and AWAY mode if the Alarm is on, and switch them off if the Alarm changes to off.
 My alarm works automatically: if no mobile-phone is at home, the Alarm system will be activated, en the Nest goes to ECO and AWAY.
-(Because kids always forget to lower the thermostat when they leave.)
+Because kids always forget to lower the thermostat when they leave. (me too)